FStilwell/0_Flicker_Fusion_Threshold/README.md

 *_Figure 5:_ Serial plotter signal output*

 The Serial plotter included a 'samples per second' value which was useful for calculating the measured frequency.
-I recorded the Serial Plotter response at a lower frequency (25.24Hz) and higher frequency (57.22Hz) and put them in a [PowerPoint File](Project_media/Results/Flicker_Fusion_Threshold_Timing_Results.pptx).
+I recorded the SerialPlot response at a lower frequency (25.24Hz) and higher frequency (57.22Hz) and put them in a [PowerPoint File](Project_media/Results/Flicker_Fusion_Threshold_Timing_Results.pptx).
 The program's displayed frequency was considered as the theoretical value, and the plotted frequency was considered as the experimental value.
 The error between these were calculated in figure 6 below.

 ![Figure 6: Frequency error calculations](Project_media/Results/Test_calculations.jpg)